JonathanMEdwards/subtext10/doc/language.md

 The `not` block evaluates its contents, rejecting if they succeed, and succeeding if they reject (in which case the input value into the `not` is passed on).
 Note that `not` is a block, as is `try`.
 Only blocks catch rejections.

-> But it might be convenient to allow `not` and `assert` item qualifiers, like `check`, capturing rejects in the item’s formula without the need for extra curly brackets.
+> But it might be convenient to allow `not` and `assert` qualifiers, like `check`, capturing rejects in the statement’s formula without the need for extra curly brackets.

 ### Assertions and tests
 The `assert` block converts a rejection into a crash.
 This is used to detect situations that should be impossible and which therefore indicate a programming error.
 For example